44 The Road Quotes With Page Numbers

 “Query: How does the never to be differ from what never was?”

-~Cormac McCarthy, The Road, (Character: The narrator), Page 32
+~Cormac McCarthy, The Road, (Character: Narrator/Implied Authorial Voice), Theme: Existence, Loss, Philosophy, Page 32

 “By day the banished sun circles the earth like a grieving mother with a lamp.”

-~Cormac McCarthy, The Road, (Character: The narrator), Page 32
+~Cormac McCarthy, The Road, (Character: Narrator), Theme: Imagery, Grief, Desolation, Page 32

 “On this road there are no godspoke men.
 They are gone and I am left and they have taken with them the world.”

-~Cormac McCarthy, The Road, (Character: The narrator), Page 32
+~Cormac McCarthy, The Road, (Character: The Man’s internal thought/Narrator), Theme: Loss of Faith, Isolation, End of World, Page 32

-~Cormac McCarthy, The Road, (Character: The narrator), Page 54
+~Cormac McCarthy, The Road, (Character: Narrator reflecting on the Man’s thoughts), Theme: Presence, Suffering, Beauty, Grace, Page 54

-~Cormac McCarthy, The Road, (Character: The Woman to the Man), Page 57
+~Cormac McCarthy, The Road, (Character: The Woman to the Man), Theme: Despair, Suicide, Loss of Hope, Page 57

 “He can give me what you cannot.
 Death is not a lover.
 Oh yes, he is.”

-~Cormac McCarthy, The Road, (Character: The Woman to the Man), Page 57
+~Cormac McCarthy, The Road, (Characters: The Woman and the Man), Theme: Death, Despair, Love (perverted), Page 57

 “Where you’ve nothing else construct ceremonies out of the air and breathe upon them.”

-~Cormac McCarthy, The Road, (Character: The narrator), Page 74
+~Cormac McCarthy, The Road, (Character: Narrator/Implied Authorial Voice), Theme: Ritual, Meaning-Making, Hope, Page 74

-~Cormac McCarthy, The Road, (Character: The narrator about the man and the boy), Pages 77, 78
+~Cormac McCarthy, The Road, (Character: Narrator about the Man and Boy playing the flute), Theme: Hope, Innocence, Art, Loss, Foreshadowing, Pages 77-78

-~Cormac McCarthy, The Road, (Character: The narrator about the man and the boy), Page 114
+~Cormac McCarthy, The Road, (Character: Narrator about the Man’s internal conflict), Theme: Mercy Killing, Fatherhood, Desperation, Moral Extremity, Page 114

-~Cormac McCarthy, The Road, (Character: The narrator about the man), Page 130
+~Cormac McCarthy, The Road, (Character: Narrator about the Man’s perception), Theme: Desolation, Cosmic Indifference, Page 130

 “Borrowed time and borrowed world and borrowed eyes with which to sorrow it.”